ankitadasz/NAMASTE_REACT/note.md

 - **JSX is what makes your React code readable**.
 - It allows you to write UI code in a way that closely resembles HTML, which is familiar and intuitive.

+passing dynamic data into component is known as props(properties) when we have to passin some data dynamically to component we use props\

+confict driven ui-our website is driven by conflicts